A comprehensive overview of the Statistics page

 This article aims to provide an explanation of all the options available to you on the Statistics page.
 You'll find this page in the navigation bar:

 The Statistics pages contain all data gathered from visitor traffic.
 Every time a visitor visits a page, their visit is tracked.
 The top right corner of this page shows the different filters.
-You can filter by date range, language and type.
+You can filter by case, date range, language and type.

 Account Statistics: the account statistics show the total combined traffic of all Releases and Newsrooms of the selected language(s).